Two police officers among four fatally shot in Canada

 Witnesses said the shooting occurred at an apartment complex, and local media showed emergency vehicles converging on a tree-lined residential street.
 Nearby facilities were closed and authorities imposed a lockdown for residents before issuing an all-clear message.

-Officials identified the slain officers as Sara May Burns, 43, and Lawrence Robb Costello, 45.
+Officials identified the slain officers as Sara Mae Burns, 43, and Lawrence Robb Costello, 45.
 They did not release the names of the two civilians who were killed, and said only that the suspect was a 48-year-old Fredericton man.
 They did not release information about a possible motive or the weapon.

 “It was scary,” said Marlene Weaver, who was in bed on Friday morning when she heard shots.
 “It takes you back to the shooting in Moncton.”